Chintanpatel24/my-free-agents/README.md

 # ***my-free-claudecode***
 - Use **Claude Code** with **NVIDIA NIM** models for free (using your NVIDIA NIM API key).
 This project provides a local proxy that translates Claude Code requests into NVIDIA NIM API calls.
 >[!NOTE]
->Currently this project only uses the NVIDIA NIM API; other providers will be added in the future.
+>Currently this project only uses the NVIDIA NIM API only; other providers will be added in the future.
 <div align=center>
 <image src="assets/working-fine.png" alt="claudecode-woring-image">
 </div>